 - 15+5min talk (15 minute presentation + 5 minute Q&A)

-- Extended Abstract submission is available ONLY to academic, industry, and laboratory staff and post-docs within the first five years of a permanent position
+- Lightning talk submission is available ONLY to academic, industry, and laboratory staff and post-docs within the first five years of a permanent position

 - 5+5min talk (5 minute presentation + 5 minute Q&A)